Grivna: Early history

-Later period
+Later history

-Since the 14th century, when coins started to be minted in North-Eastern Rus (firstly in Moscow), the currency system of silver bullions and furs was becoming obsolete.
+Since the 14th century, when coins started to be minted in northeastern Rus' (firstly in Moscow), the currency system of silver bullions and furs was becoming obsolete.
 The grivna became to mean not a weight but rather a particular number of silver coins called then denga.
 At the same time as early as the 13th century the word ruble (rubl') started to be used alongside the word grivna to mean a certain amount of either silver or silver coins.
 Thus one account ruble was equal to 216 denga coins (each weighted about 0.8 gram).
 The grivna of kuna became simply grivna and was equal to 14 dengas.
 Thus one ruble was equal to 15 new grivnas and 6 denga coins.

 The weight of a denga coin in Moscow and Novgorod was different.
-In the 15th century the Moscow denga fell as low as 0.4 gram, while the Novgorod denga remained the same.
+In the 15th century, the Moscow denga fell as low as 0.4 gram, while the Novgorod denga remained the same.
 When in Moscow one ruble had been revalued to 200 denga coins, the exchange rate between Moscow and Novgorod denga coins was set to 2 to 1.
 Thus since the later 15th – the early 16th centuries one account ruble was equal to 100 Novgorod dengas (later known as kopeks) or to 200 Moscow dengas.
 In this system one grivna was equal to 10 kopeks or 20 dengas.

-This last meaning survived into the 18th–20th centuries when one grivennik or grivenka meant a 10-kopek coin.
+This last meaning survived into the 18th to 20th centuries when one grivennik or grivenka meant a 10-kopek coin.